simbrain/simbraindocs/src/docs/network/neurongroups/index.md

 **Start/Stop Recording:** Starts recording the activation values from the neuron group to a .csv file or stops if it is already recording.
 When starting recording, a dialog shows up asking you to specify a name for the spike recording file.
 If the network is a spiking network, then each line of the file begins with a time and is followed by neuron IDs (in this case, the ".csv" file is not really CSV).

-## Subsampling

-When a large neuron group is [coupled](../../Workspace/Couplings.html) to an external component (e.g. a [Projection Plot](../../../Pages/Plot/projection.html)), the relevant computations can become quite expensive and slow the simulation down.
-In these situations, [statistical sampling](https://en.wikipedia.org/wiki/Sampling_(statistics)) is used.
-For example, when activations are sent from a neuron group with 1000 neurons to a plot, only 100 of the neuron activations will be sent (assuming subsampling is turned on and `numSubsamples` is 100).
-Some subset of the neurons in a neuron group are sampled.
-The parameters for subsampling are set in the [Network Preferences](../network_prefs.html) dialog.

-# Neuron Collections

-Neuron Groups are closely related to neuron collections but are not the same.

-TODO